shamvoke/shamvoke/src/_posts/2026-09-18-top-5-browser-extensions-i-would-actually-recommend.md

 <a href="https://chromewebstore.google.com/detail/search-link-preview/mmmfofondapflhgbdidadejnechhjocm" class="button">Get it on Chrome Web Store →</a>

-The Google rabbit hole, you already know the drill.
+The search rabbit hole, you already know the drill.

 - Search for something.
 - Review the search results.